 Mr. Keats acknowledges that reform takes time.
 “Science didn’t really begin until the Copernican revolution,” he says.
 “After millennia of egocentric navel-gazing, astronomers learned from Copernicus that there’s nothing special about us.
 We’re on an average planet in a typical galaxy, and that’s to our advantage because it lets us assume that whatever we observe here, like the speed of light or the forces within atoms, will be the same everywhere.”
 In other words, scientists can make generalizations about the entire cosmos without ever leaving home, because everything about our home is perfectly mediocre.

 Some of the British horror mag’s vampiric strips were resurrected by World International Publishing in the early ’80s for a one-off annual titled Dracula’s Spinechillers.
-Part monochrome, part color, the annual format — a Christmas staple in the UK — compiled stories, games, and other goodies within its hardbacked binding.
-This example, however, is hardly festive — promising readers “Scary strip stories and tales to tremble by!!”
+Part monochrome, part color, the annual format — a Christmas staple in the UK — compiled stories, games, and other goodies within its hardback binding.
+This example, however, is hardly festive — promising readers “scary strip stories and tales to tremble by!!”

 Tommy Hartung’s stop-motion actionist video flux in low-fi unreality.
 Queens basement art.